-The TS Photoline 115/800 APO Triplet refractor in conjunction with the Tecnosky 0.8x flattener/reducer, is the right choice to capture medium sized deep-sky objects.
-Its focal length of 650 mm allows me to nicely frame most of the nebulas and star clusters, and the fast f/5.6 f-ratio makes the integration process rather quick while maintaining pinpoint stars and a discrete sharpness and chromatic correction.
+The TS RC8 200/1600 hyperbolic reflector telescope in conjunction with the Astrophysics CCDT67 0.67x reducer, is the right choice to capture small and medium-sized deep-sky objects.
+Its native focal length of 1600 mm allows me to capture tiny details in most galaxies and nebulae while the fast f/5.2 f-ratio achieved using the focal reducer makes the integration process rather quick even for extremely faint targets.

 Since 2007 the famous Sky-Watcher EQ6-R Pro mount is in charge of carrying optics, sensors and all the accessories needed to capture all the astronomical images I take.
 The fundamental task of accurately tracking the apparent rotation of the sky is much more precise than the old Sky-Watcher EQ6 Pro (that it replaced) thanks to the all-new belt-driven axis which drastically reduces backlash in the movements.
 A great piece of equipment that always keeps pace.